 - " ERSC 3220H: Community Engaged Lacustrine Shoreline Assessment and Monitoring (Sc) A field course covering approaches and methods for the assessment of lacustrine shorelines in collaboration with property owners.
-Prerequisite: BIOL-ERSC 2260H or ERSC 2240H or permission of instructor. - " ERSC-IDST 3230H: Environmental Problems and Solutions in Small Island Developing States: A Field Course (Sc)
+Prerequisite: BIOL-ERSC 2260H or ERSC 2240H or permission of instructor. - " ERSC/ERST-IDST 3230H: Environmental Problems and Solutions in Small Island Developing States: A Field Course (Sc)

 Barbados, like many islands in the West Indies, is facing a variety of challenges, such as overfishing, pollution, and loss of coral reefs and other habitats.
-This field course introduces students to the challenges faced by Barbados and other islands, as well as potential solutions.
-This ERSC course may be taken as ERST with permission of the instructor.
+This course, which has a one-week field component and an online component, introduces students to the challenges faced by Barbados and other islands, as well as potential solutions.
+The default credit for the course is ERSC, but students may take the course as an ERST credit provided this request is made to the instructor prior to the start of the course.
 Students pay a course fee in addition to travel costs.
-Prerequisite: ERSC 2230H (2210H) or ERST-CAST 2520H or IDST 2000Y.
+Prerequisite: ERSC 2230H (2210H) or ERST-CAST 2520H or IDST 2000Y, or permission of the instructor.

-" ERST 3250H: Introduction to Environmental Law A comprehensive overview of environmental law in Canada, examining the key environmental laws and policies at the provincial, federal, and international levels.
-Prerequisite: 10.0 university credits including ERSC 1010H and 1020H (or 1000Y). " ERST-PHIL 3301H: Environmental Ethics
+" ERST 3250H: Introduction to Environmental Law

+A comprehensive overview of environmental law in Canada, examining the key environmental laws and policies at the provincial, federal, and international levels.
+Prerequisite: 9.0 university credits including ERSC 1010H and 1020H (or 1000Y).

+" ERST-PHIL 3301H: Environmental Ethics